petezh/peterzhang.me/_posts/2021-08-01-black-rednecks.md

   - public policy
 ---

 *Black Rednecks and White Liberals* is a stimulating collection of essays on culture and race from Thomas Sowell, a renowned black, conservative intellectual.
 It traverses topics ranging from redneck culture and Jewish oppression to Nazism and black education.
-It is an important and valuable critique of progressive understandings of history and society,
+It is an important and valuable critique of progressive views on history and society.

 <img align="right" width="30%" src="/images/books/black_rednecks.jpg">

 Here's the [paperback](https://amzn.to/3jf5ENc) and [audiobook](https://amzn.to/3j8QCJ3).

-**Utility**: ⭐⭐⭐⭐⭐ (5/5)
+**Utility**: ⭐⭐⭐⭐ (4/5)

-**Writing**: ⭐⭐⭐⭐ (4/5)
+**Writing**: ⭐⭐⭐ (3/5)

 I am no history buff.
 My historical knowledge starts and ends in left-leaning high school classrooms.
 Each time Sowell disputed a reading of history, he directly challenged my own beliefs.
 It was a refreshing and exciting experience to hear his perspective.
 If you're left-leaning but open-minded, I think you'll enjoy this book.